 Treatment of shatter dependence and addiction

-While shatter addiction or dependence is rare, it can affect some people and once it has taken hold it can be difficult to overcome alone.
-Intense marijuana withdrawals and cravings can cause many people attempting to quit alone to relapse.
+While shatter addiction or dependence is rare, it can affect some people, and once it has taken hold, it can be difficult to overcome alone.
+Those attempting to quit may experience intense marijuana withdrawals and cravings, which can cause many people to relapse.
 In these cases, marijuana addiction treatment in an outpatient or inpatient setting is recommended.

-While there are no medications currently used to treat marijuana addiction, a combination of talking therapies such as CBT, detoxification, and support groups such as NA are proven to be the most effective forms of treatment.
+While there are no medications currently used to treat marijuana addiction, a combination of talking therapies such as Cognitive behavioral therapy (CBT), detoxification, and support groups such as Narcotics Anonymous and SMART Recovery are proven to be effective forms of treatment.
+It is always recommended that these decisions be made with the help of a qualified medical professional.

 If you or someone you know is struggling with shatter addiction or any other form of THC dependency, then visit our rehab directory to find available treatment near you.